sonuKumar03/data-structure-and-algorithm/README.md

 # data-structure-and-algorithm
-A repo to store my praticed data structure and algorithm
+A repository for data structure and algorithm